-— Cormac Larkin, The Irish Times
+Cormac Larkin, The Irish Times

 Noah K is a composer and saxophonist from Topanga, CA who blends the dark energy of free jazz with Romantic lyricism in new realms of tonality.
 His music has been performed by the New Jersey Symphony, Orchestra 2001, JACK quartet, PRISM quartet, So Percussion, and the American Modern Ensemble, among others.
 He co-leads the indie pop band Dollshot and is currently collaborating with screenwriter Hampton Fancher (Blade Runner, Blade Runner 2049) on an opera, Salvation, for which Fancher wrote the story and libretto.
 As an improviser, Noah has performed and/or recorded with Joe Morris, Anthony Coleman, David Tronzo, Peter Erskine, Alan Pasqua, Rinde Eckert, Mat Maneri and Joe Maneri, among others.
 The Noah Kaplan Quartet has recorded two albums for HatHut Records, Descendants (2011) and Cluster Swerve (2017).

-Noah is currently a Harold W. Dodds Honorific Fellow at Princeton University where he was previously a Naumburg and Mark Nelson doctoral fellow at Princeton University.
+Noah is currently a Harold W. Dodds Honorific Fellow at Princeton University where he was previously a Naumburg and Mark Nelson doctoral fellow.
 He graduated from the New England Conservatory in 2006 with a B.M. with Honors in Jazz Performance, studying with Joe Maneri and Jerry Bergonzi.
 In 2015 he received an M.F.A. in Music Composition from Princeton University where his advisor was Steven Mackey.
 He has had additional studies with Paul Lanksy and Louis Andriessen among others.
 In 2016 he was the recipient of a Tanglewood Composition Fellowship in 2016.
 In 2017, his work Forest Through Forest was premiered by the New Jersey Symphony Orchestra through the Edward T. Cone Institute.

 In addition to composing and improvising, Noah co-directs Underwolf Records.
 He recently edited an English edition of Ivan Wyschnegradsky’s Manual of Quarter-Tone Harmony, which was published by Underwolf Editions in 2018.
 He lives in Brooklyn.